 Q: How will I access Fastcase?A: You may access Fastcase from The Missouri Bar's website at www.mobar.org, by simply clicking on the Fastcase logo that will connect you to the Fastcase service.

 Q: Will I need training to use Fastcase?A: Fastcase is very easy to use – you don't even need to understand technology.
 Navigation through the site is easy and intuitive.
-Fastcase's tutorial is a great place to start.
-It lasts about 6 minutes and covers most Fastcase features.
-Also, one-hour webinars are available as well as hands on training sessions at the Annual Meeting and Solo and Small Firm Conference.
+Fastcase's video tutorials are a great place to start.
+Each last only a few minutes and covers most Fastcase features.
+In addition, one-hour webinars are available every month.
+Also look for hands on training sessions at the Annual Meeting and Solo and Small Firm Conference.

 Q: What if I need help?A: You may contact the Fastcase Customer Service Group by emailing email@example.com or by their toll free support number, (866) 773-2782 ( (866) 77-FASTCASE).
 The customer service desk is open 7 a.m. to 7 p.m.
 Central Time Monday through Friday, and is offered free of charge as part of The Missouri Bar member benefit.
 Please note that Fastcase customer service representatives cannot answer legal questions or provide legal advice.